sbuntz/InstantCrypto/README.md

 3) Ensuring that all members of the project understood the desired outcome and were able to efficiently work towards the outcome.
 4) Finding a CSS framework that was not Bootstrap.

 Depsite these probems we were able to overcome them to successfully create and launch our application.
 In doing so we learnt many skills that will help us to further develop as web developers.
-A standout learning outcome was when using serve-side APIs it is important to have a firm understanding of its documentation.
+A standout learning outcome was when using serve-side APIs it is important to have a firm understanding of it's documentation.
 This is important to understand as it highlights what is included as well with the API as well as limitations, for example; how many API calls are included and if you exceed these calls what happens.
 Another important lesson was how to successfully use Git branching / merging and why it is important as well as how to resolve any conflicts that can occur.

 ## Usage